Margaret Himfi: Abduction and slavery

 During one of the first Ottoman incursions at the borderland of the Kingdom of Hungary, Margaret was abducted from the family seat, the village of Egerszeg in Temes County (today part of Vermeș in Romania).
 The exact date of the event is indeterminable.
 Premonstratensian monk and historian L. Bernát Kumorovitz connected the abduction with King Louis I's 1375 campaign against Wallachia which entered into alliance with the Ottoman Empire during the rule of Vladislav I. Margaret's father Benedict compiled his last testament in the next year as intended to pilgrimage to the Holy Land, alongside Voivode Stephen Lackfi.
 Kumorovitz claimed Benedict started to journey to East to search his abducted daughter.
 During their pilgrimage, Lackfi also negotiated with Robert de Juilly, Grand Master of the Knights Hospitaller in Rhodes over Hungarian estate matters, and Kumorovitz argued the Knights Hospitaller were also involved in the search inquiry.

 As Margaret was only found by 1405 and she had two underage children, historian Pál Engel considered 1375 as date of the abduction is too early, as it would be difficult to believe that she was still being searched for thirty years later, and she could not have minor daughters still in 1408.
 As a result, Engel set 1391 or 1392 as the year of the kidnapping.
 Péter E. Kovács highlighted Benedict Himfi has been granted permission to journey to the Holy Land already on 27 June 1375, when the Wallachian campaign was still happening.
 As Margaret has not forgotten her origin, kinship and native language, the date of 1391–92 is more acceptable, as she had to be more than eleven years old during the abduction (Benedict died in 1380), but she could have still minor children in 1405.
 E. Kovács argued it is also possible that Margaret was abducted and enslaved by Ottoman marauders during a small skirmish, and not during a large-scale campaign.
 Historian Enikő Csukovits also considered 1391 or 1392 as the year of the event.

 Sometimes before 1405, Margaret was sold to Crete which then was overseas colony of the Republic of Venice under the name Kingdom of Candia.
 She became a slave mistress of a wealthy citizen, Giorgio Darvasio, who came from a Venetian merchant family.
 His father Marco already settled down on Crete, while his mother Ysabeta signed her last testament in Venice in 1416.
 It is plausible that Giorgio was born on Crete and inherited a large fortune from his father.
 He had strong business ties with the powerful Mocenigo family (when Margaret still resided on Crete, Tommaso Mocenigo, who later became doge, ruled the island as Duke of Candia).
 Margaret had two daughters from her slave master; Marieta and Iacoba, who were still minors in 1405 and even in 1408.
-According to that charter which narrated Margaret's story, the lady was well treated by her slave master and lover Darvasio during her captivity.
+According to that charter which narrated Margaret's story, the lady was well treated by her slave master.
 Thus he was possibly attached to her emotionally.